-There’s just one problem with bringing work into bed: Sleep experts say that working in your bedroom can mess with your sleep and hurt your productivity.
+There’s just one problem with bringing work into bed: Sleep experts say that working in one’s bedroom can mess with one’s sleep and hurt productivity.
 Here’s a brief look at why it might be a good idea to banish work from the bedroom.

 Why It’s Not A Good Idea To Bring Work Into The Bedroom

-Research suggests that reserving the bedroom for nothing but sleep and sex can improve your chances of enjoying a sound night’s rest.
+Research suggests that reserving the bedroom for nothing but sleep and sex can improve the chances of enjoying a sound night’s rest.

-Here’s why: Maintaining a separate, dedicated sleep space makes it easier for you to fall asleep when it’s time for bed.
-That’s because your brain will learn to associate your bed with sleep, so that the simple act of getting in bed helps cue your body that it’s time to wind down.
+Here’s why: Maintaining a separate, dedicated sleep space makes it easier for people to fall asleep when it’s time for bed.
+That’s because one’s brain will learn to associate their bed with sleep, so that the simple act of getting in bed helps cue the body that it’s time to wind down.

-This mental link can also hamper your productivity if you do try to bring work into the bedroom.
-If you are usually in “relax mode” when you get into bed, trying to do work there might be more difficult than usual, because your brain will think it’s time to sleep (not time to work).
+This mental link can also hamper productivity if people do try to bring work into the bedroom.
+If people are usually in “relax mode” when they get into bed, trying to do work there might be more difficult than usual, because their brain will think it’s time to sleep (not time to work).

-“It may help to limit your bedroom activities to sleep and sex only,” Harvard’s Healthy Sleep website advises.
-“Keeping computers, TVs, and work materials out of the room will strengthen the mental association between your bedroom and sleep.”
+“It may help to limit one’s bedroom activities to sleep and sex only,” Harvard’s Healthy Sleep website advises.
+“Keeping computers, TVs, and work materials out of the room will strengthen the mental association between the bedroom and sleep.”

-Something else to bear in mind: If you regularly work in your bed, you may end up looking at your computer screen or phone right before you go to sleep at night.
-This exposes you to the blue light emitted by electronics, which can inhibit the production of melatonin — an important sleep hormone that helps tell your body it’s time to rest.
+Something else to bear in mind: If people regularly work in their bed, they may end up looking at their computer screen or phone right before they go to sleep at night.
+This exposes people to the blue light emitted by electronics, which can inhibit the production of melatonin — an important sleep hormone that helps tell their body it’s time to rest.
 Experts recommend avoiding screens before bedtime for this exact reason.